affinitydb/doc/pathSQL reference.md

 Examples: [set_operator.sql](./sources/pathsql/set_operator.html).

-The functionality of all these set operators is similar to standard SQL, except that mvStore does not require that all operands have same number of properties or types.
+The functionality of all these set operators is similar to standard SQL, except that ChaosDB does not require that all operands have same number of properties or types.
 Duplicates are identified based on [PIN ID](./terminology.md#pin-id-pid) instead of property value, which is differnt from standard SQL.

 The keyword DISTINCT/ALL can be used to eliminate duplicates.

 #### Join
-mvStore returns immutable PIN collections as query results.
+ChaosDB returns immutable PIN collections as query results.

         SELECT * FROM class1 as c1 join class1 as c2 on (c1.prop1 = c2.prop2);

-mvStore supports every kind of JOIN (LEFT/RIGHT/FULL/CROSS JOIN), except the natural JOIN.
+ChaosDB supports every kind of JOIN (LEFT/RIGHT/FULL/CROSS JOIN), except the natural JOIN.

 Examples: [join.sql](./sources/pathsql/join.html).